sjamgade/monasca-autoscaling/playbook.md

 Refer to [examples.md](./examples.md) for detailed commands

-There should be two alarms.
-`monasca alarm-definition-list`

 Check metadata attribute of server.
 It should have `scale_group=(id of stack named teststack)`
 `openstack server show SERVER_ID`

-Check outputs of these commands

-This should what metrics are collected for each VM
+There should be two alarm definitions created.
+`monasca alarm-definition-list`

+Check if the metric used in alarm expression is available in the TSDB.
+Use `--help` to look up available options.
 `monasca metric-list`

-Observer the individual measurements corresponding to each metric
+What are the actual values of the relevant metrics?
+You can use `--group_by` argument.
 `monasca measurement-list`

-Try to do some aggregation and generate some statistics to the metrics.
+Try to aggregate the measurements and check what are the actual values used for alarm evaluation.
+We filter on `scale_group` and calculate average on three consecutive 60s periods.
+Please use `--merge_metrics` argument.
 `monasca metric-statistics`

-After some time there should some metrics for the vms from stack.
+After some time there should some metrics for the VMs from stack.
-To get values other thann 0 (zero), create some load on the vms
+To get values other than 0 (zero), create some load on the VMs

 ```
   # Make sure to type in SERVER_ID on next line